-Mannatech is a global wellness solution provider, which was incorporated and began operations in November 1993.
+Mannatech, Incorporated ("Mannatech" or the "Company") is a global wellness solution provider, which was incorporated and began operations in November 1993.
 We develop and sell innovative, high quality, proprietary nutritional supplements, topical and skin care and anti-aging products, and weight-management products that target optimal health and wellness.
-We currently sell our products in three regions: (i) the Americas (the United States, Canada, Colombia and Mexico); (ii) Europe/the Middle East/Africa ("EMEA") (Austria, the Czech Republic, Denmark, Estonia, Finland, Germany, the Republic of Ireland, Namibia, the Netherlands, Norway, South Africa, Spain, Sweden and the United Kingdom); and (iii) Asia/Pacific (Australia, Japan, New Zealand, the Republic of Korea, Singapore, Taiwan, Hong Kong, and China).
+We currently sell our products in three regions: (i) the Americas (the United States, Canada and Mexico); (ii) Europe/the Middle East/Africa ("EMEA") (Austria, the Czech Republic, Denmark, Estonia, Finland, Germany, the Republic of Ireland, Namibia, the Netherlands, Norway, South Africa, Spain, Sweden and the United Kingdom); and (iii) Asia/Pacific (Australia, Japan, New Zealand, the Republic of Korea, Singapore, Taiwan, Hong Kong, and China).
+We also ship our products to customers in the following countries: Belgium, France, Greece, Italy, Luxembourg, and Poland.

-We primarily sell our products through network marketing via our associates ("independent associate" or "associates") and directly to our "preferred customers," which we believe is the most cost-effective way to quickly and effectively introduce our products and communicate information about our business to the global marketplace.
+We sell our products through network marketing distribution channels via our active associates ("independent associates" or "distributors") and to our "preferred customers," which we believe is the most cost-effective way to introduce our products and communicate information about our business to the global marketplace quickly and effectively.
 Network marketing minimizes upfront costs, as compared to conventional marketing methods, and allows us to be more responsive to the ever-changing overall market conditions, as well as continue to research and develop high quality products and focus on controlled successful international expansion.
 We believe the network marketing channel also allows us to effectively communicate the potential benefits and unique properties of our proprietary products to our consumers.
 In addition, network marketing provides our business-building associates with an avenue to supplement their income and develop financial freedom by building their own business centered on our business philosophies and unique products.
-As of December 31, 2019, we had approximately 169,000 active associate and preferred customer positions held by individuals in our network associated with the purchase of our products and packs and/or payment of associate fees within the last 12 months.
+As of December 31, 2022, we had approximately 145,000 active associate and preferred customer positions held by individuals in our network associated with the purchase of our products and packs and/or payment of associate fees within the last 12 months.

 The Company also operates a non-direct selling business in mainland China.
 In 2016, we formed our China subsidiary, Meitai Daily Necessities & Health Products Co., Ltd. ("Meitai").
 Unlike Mannatech's business operations in other markets, Meitai operates under a cross-border e-commerce model, where consumers in China can buy Mannatech products manufactured overseas via Meitai's website.
-Meitai is currently not a direct selling company in China nor will it operate under a multi-level marketing model in China.
+Meitai is currently not a direct selling company in China nor can it operate under a multi-level marketing model in China.
 Products purchased on Meitai's website are for personal use and not for resale.
 Meitai offers a rewards program to incentivize existing customers to refer other customers to purchase products from Meitai's website.
 Customs regulations in China include purchase limits to ensure that purchased products are for personal consumption.

-Our common stock is currently trading on The Nasdaq Global Select Market ("Nasdaq") under the symbol "MTEX".
+Our common stock trades on The Nasdaq Global Select Market ("Nasdaq") under the symbol "MTEX".
 Information for each of our two most recent fiscal years, with respect to our net sales, results of operations, and identifiable assets is set forth in the Consolidated Financial Statements of this report.